sjhardwick/us_tariff_data/README.md

 Each release archive (`.zip`) contains a single CSV file of the full dataset.

+## To-do

+[ ] Review `preferences.csv` to accurately reflect changes in preference schemes over time [ ] Use concordances for 2010 and 2011 import data to obtain more accurate HTS-2012 unit values [ ] Upload annual dataset
+[ ] Add 2025 Q3–Q4 data once available

 ## How tariff rates were obtained

 ### Core coverage